ttcchhmm/uapoly-backend/docs/README.md

   - `position`: An integer representing the slot index of the property.
   - `newState`: The new state of the property.
 Can be `MORTGAGED` or `OWNED`.
   - `newNumberOfBuildings`: An integer representing the new number of buildings on the property.
 Should be between 0 and 5 (hotel).
+- `Message`:
+  - `unsafe`: A boolean representing whether the message is unsafe.
+If a private message is unsafe, that means that it was sent to every client.
+  - `sender`: A string representing the sender's name.
+  - `recipient`: A string representing the recipient's name. `null` if the message is public.
+  - `id`: An integer representing the message ID.
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `content`: A string representing the message content.
+  - `tradeOffer`: A JSON object representing the trade offer. `null` if the message is not a trade offer.
+    - `requested`: An array of `TradeItem` representing the items requested by the sender.
+    - `offered`: An array of `TradeItem` representing the items offered by the sender.
+- `TradeItem`:
+  - `id`: The ID of this `TradeItem`.
+  - `buyableSlot`: Contains the slot concerned by this trade.
+Undefined if the item is money.
+  - `moneyAmount`: Contains the amount of money concerned by this trade.
+Undefined if the item is a slot.

 ### Errors
 In case of an error, the server will emit the `error` event.
 The client must listen for this event.
 The data sent by the server will be a JSON object with the following properties: